Key Takeaways

 Caffeine molecules are shaped almost identically to adenosine.
 They slip into adenosine receptors in your brain, blocking the real adenosine from binding.
 Result: you don't feel tired, even though the tiredness is still building up behind the scenes.

 Here's the problem: caffeine doesn't eliminate adenosine—it just masks it.
 When the caffeine eventually wears off, all that accumulated adenosine hits your receptors at once.
 That's the infamous "caffeine crash."
+You didn't gain energy.
+You delayed the bill.

 — Dr. Matthew Walker, Why We Sleep